skambuilds/PySpark-EMR-FraudDetection/README.md

 ### Terraform Installation

-To install Terraform see [the official guide](https://learn.hashicorp.com/tutorials/terraform/install-cli?in=terraform/aws-get-started) in the HashiCorp website.
+To install Terraform please refer to [the official guide](https://learn.hashicorp.com/tutorials/terraform/install-cli?in=terraform/aws-get-started) in the HashiCorp website.

 ### AWS Prerequisites